ZilchOS/bootstrap-from-tcc/README.md

 The final exports of this flake are musl, clang toolchain and a busybox that ZilchOS Core later bootstraps from.

+* stage 4 "rebootstrap with nix" (`recipes/4-rebootstrap-using-nix.sh`):
+  build the toolchain again from scratch, but using nix (`using-nix/`)

+* stage 5 "go beyond using nix" (`recipes/5-go-beyond-using-nix.sh`):
+  build some stale version of [ZilchOS Core](https://github.com/ZilchOS/core) with the nix we've built, culminating with a bootable ZilchOS ISO.

 ### In more detail

 given: